-There are so many things to do in Puerto Vallarta that you could stay 2 months and didn’t find the time to do it all.
+There are so many things to do in Puerto Vallarta that in the two months I have lived there I didn’t have enough time to do everything.

 I was lucky also to live in Puerto Vallarta old town, at a walking distance from everything, including the beach.

-In this article, you will find a long list of all the things to do in Puerto Vallarta, including what I haven’t done myself, also a brief personal history, how to get to Puerto Vallarta and from the airport to the city.
+In this article, you will find a long list of all the things to do in Puerto Vallarta, including what I haven’t done myself, also a brief personal history of the city, how to get to Puerto Vallarta and how to move around, including the best options to get from the airport to the city.

 I left the “Where to stay in Puerto Vallarta” section on this other article for the sake of clarity.